margo/specification/system-design/app-interoperability/workload-orchestration-agent.md

 **Enrollment Process**

-In order for the Workload Orchestration Software to manage an Agent, it must first be enrolled.
+In order for the Workload Orchestration Software to manage the WOA, it must first be enrolled.
 Within Margo, this process is called the Enrollment Process.

 Enrollment process includes: